spraakbanken/sparv-docs/README.md

 # sparv-docs
-This repository includes documentation for Sparv pipeline, web tool and web service.
+This repository includes documentation for the Sparv pipeline, web tool and web service.

 Generate PDF files with user manual and technical report: